micw/jenkins-k8s-pipeline/README.md

     * if appendBranchToVersion is set to true, the branch name will be added to maven before deploying to nexus.
 This allows to have snapshot of branch builds.
 Optionally a list of branches that will not be added to the version can be specified (default is to append all branches except "master")
     * locale setting for java processing is 'user.language=de, user.region=DE' by default
     * javaVersion() sets the java version to use for this maven build.
 Currently 8 and 11 are supported.
 Default is 8
+    * beforeRelease can contain jenkins pipeline code that is executed before a maven release is performed
 * If a docker section is present, a docker build+push will be performed
     * imageName must be set
     * tag may be set.
 If not set, the current git branch or tag will be used.